tokio-rs/tracing/CONTRIBUTING.md

 /// # }
 ```

-To reduce the effort required to review documentation-related changes, `tracing`'s CI system generates preview websites containing the `rustdoc` output for the entire repository for each PR.
+To reduce the effort required to review documentation-related changes,
+`tracing`'s CI system generates preview websites containing the
+`rustdoc` output for the entire repository for each PR.
+The preview can
+be viewed by clicking the `details` link on the
+`netlify/tracing-rs/deploy-preview check` on all pull requests.

 ### Commits